---->

 a mechanical clock can convert continuous spring pressure to

-digital rachet motion.
+digital ratchet motion.
 'Duality' theory, as in taking light or

 matter as both being a wave and being not a wave, of course

-involves blatent logical contradiction and as such should not be
+involves blatant logical contradiction and as such should not be

 unconditionally acceptable in science.
 Even if nature actually